binaryphile/concorde/README.md

 --------------------------------------

 Libraries are written so that they are not unintentionally loaded more than once, even if sourced multiple times.
-Concorde also allows the extension for library files to be left off with its `require*` functions.
+Concorde also allows the file extension (e.g. `.sh`) for library files to be left off with its `require*` functions.

--   `bring` - python-style import of only specified functions from a library
+-   `bring` - python-style import of only specified functions from a library to keep function namespace uncluttered

--   `feature` - protect a library file from being loaded multiple times
+-   `feature` - protect a library file from being loaded multiple times and register its metadata

 -   `load` - source a filename even if it has been loaded already - searches PATH but not current directory

--   `require` - like `source` but only searches PATH, not current directory
+-   `require` - like `source` but only searches PATH, not current directory, and does not require file extension

--   `require_relative` - source a file relative to the location of the sourcing file
+-   `require_relative` - source a file relative to the location of the sourcing file and does not require file extension

 Hash Operations
 ---------------